MartTave/bachelor-report/bachelor_thesis.typ

 Currently, SP-Timing mainly uses a chip based solution, that consists of a chip and an (or multiples) antenna.
 The antenna is located at the finish line, and it detects the chip located on the bibs.
 The newly created system would be here to complete the currently used one, or as a standalone solution.
 This means that the system cannot rely on the existing solution to work.

 The system would be placed in a way that ensures a good visibility of the finish line, but not too far from it in order to have enough details to ensure precision.

-#todo[Maybe add something here to explain more clearly the basic setup of a race]

 == Objectives